MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 ## Iteration 3 - Individual approach with validation

 After our second iteration I was more comfortable with the interview process and the reliability of candidates coming through.
-In a random conversation with someone I was sharing a taxi with who worked in this field they suggested we look at introducing a particular cognitivie test to our approach.
+In a random conversation with someone I was sharing a taxi with who worked in this field they suggested we look at introducing a particular cognitivie test to our approach that established how quickly someone can learn new concetps.
 Her comments were in over a decade of doing interviews this type of test was the only one she had found reliable.

-How does this change our approach to interviewing?
+After some looking around we adjusted our interview process to add that as an additional step.

-- You can still focus on culture, do they add to our culture
+1) Cultural interview
-- Have they demonstrated some sort of endurance to coding (university coding course, internship, hobby programming)
+2) Systems thinking interview
-- Are they a strong critical thinker
+3) Cognitive assessment
-- How much time will we invest in them before we can get value... what are the foundational principles we are looking for?
-If someone hasn't demonstrated that they are a great software developer... what attributes would give us an indication that they will be one eventually?
+4) Code problem

-First attempt we came up with
+The cognitive assessment has been an useful addtion to the process.
+In itself it doesn't really provide much value as in I would not rely entirely on it on it's own.
+Combioned with the System thinking interview however it provides a useful feedback / validation loop.
+It is unusual for someone to peform well in the systems thinking interview and not do well in the cognitive assessment and vice versa.
+Whenever we have this happen it's a red flag to us to take a second look at a candidate or what happened in that interview.

-- Have they demonstrated an tendency to code
+## Where do we go from here?

-- Are they a collaborator, can they work with others[
+We are currently on iteration 3 of interviewing.
+It's worth noting where are our blind spots and what can we improve.
+Some things come to mind:

-- Do they like the industry we operate in (have they shown an interest in Accounting, what problem we solve, the company)
+* I'm finding very little value around questions on resilience in the cultural interview.
+Everyone seems to be resilient.
+I don't believe that is possible.
+I'm going to look at a more effective way to measure this rather than asking people.
-- Can they think of a problem end to end and then go deep and into the nitty gritty's
+* Considering moving the coding problem to be in person.
+The actual coding problem we give is to stock standard and easily googleable.
+I'm never sure if I'm seeing someone's original work or someone else's work.
-- Are they passionate about software
+* Need more alternatives for the systems thinking interview.
+Right now we only have one flavour of it which is feeling restrictive

-Second attempt
+* I don't feel like we are evaluating a persons ability to collaborate well with others.
+Everyone is a team player.
+I'm not sure how we would assess this or even if you can assess this without them gaming it.
-- Are they show an apptitude to be able to learn new concepts quickly
+* I'm considering introducing OCEAN testing to get a better feel for a candidate.
+There is some solid science behind this type of assessment and the more data we have the better.

 Third attempt
 - Have they demonstrated an tendency to code